D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 A plugin is just a **zip file** that the launcher unpacks and reads.
 Inside that zip you describe:

 1. **Who you are** — your plugin's name, version, and a short description.
-2. **What knobs you want the player to see** — sliders or text boxes (the launcher calls these *parameters*).
+2. **What options you want the player to see** — text boxes, checkboxes, or other player-facing settings.
+The launcher calls these *parameters*.
 3. **What you want to change in the game** — for example, "double the damage of Fire Bolt", "rename the Doom rune", or "swap the gem pickup sound".

 The launcher applies your changes when the game launches and never edits the game's original files directly — it builds a fresh, modified copy each time.

-## The three kinds of changes you can make
+## The four kinds of changes you can make

-Plugins can do three things, and you can mix any of them in a single plugin:
+Plugins can do four things, and you can mix any of them in a single plugin:

 - **Edit excel `.txt` files** — these are the spreadsheet-like data files (`skills.txt`, `weapons.txt`, etc.) that drive most game behavior.
 - **Edit string `.json` files** — these are the in-game text/translation files (`item-runes.json`, `ui.json`, etc.).
 - **Edit `missiles.json`** — the single JSON object at `data/hd/missiles/missiles.json` that maps missile keys to asset paths.
 - **Replace asset files** — sounds, textures, icons, anything binary.

 This guide explains each one, with worked examples.
-If you ever feel stuck, jump to **[Section 10 — Authoring Checklist](#10-authoring-checklist)** for a quick recap.
+If you ever feel stuck, jump to **[Section 11 — Authoring Checklist](#11-authoring-checklist)** for a quick recap.

 ---